 - Music Student Computer Room

-The Marvin Duchow Music Library is one of the most important academic music collections in Canada.
-Its mandate is to collect and provide access to the wide variety of materials needed to study musical works.
+The Marvin Duchow Music Library's mandate is to collect and provide access to the wide variety of materials needed to study musical works.
 As a result, the collection consists of printed scores, sound and video recordings, books and journals, as well as musical, textual, graphics-based, and multimedia data in a variety of formats.

 At the subject level, historic Music Library collection strengths include Renaissance scores in modern scholarly editions, materials to support the study of Baroque performance practice, and works in the history of music theory.
 More recent collection development has focused on jazz sound recordings, 20th-century scores, and books and journals to support programmes and research in music technology and sound recording engineering.